TourTrak/devcycle-mobile-app/README.md

    devcycle-mobile-app`
 2. Run the command `sencha cordova init edu.rit.se.tourtrak TourTrak`.
 This will initialize the cordova project within the `cordova` directory.
-3. Install the required plugins as discussed in the [previous section][plugins].
+3. Install the required plugins by running `python fetchPlugins.py` from the terminal
 4. Execute `git submodule update --init --recursive` in order to pull down [leaflet-usermarker] into the third party libraries
-5. Run `sencha app build native` build the native applications.
-By default, this will build both the Android and iOS applications.
-If you are unable to build the iOS application (i.e. not on a Mac), you must first update [this line][native-build-line] to remove `ios`.
-This will build the applications into `cordova/platforms/PLATFORM`.
+5. If you are not planning on building both Android and iOS apps, you should update [this line][native-build-line] to include only the platform you wish to build for.
+6. Run `sencha app build native` build the apps into `cordova/platforms/`.

 #### Debugging Development Environment Issues (Tips)
 * Sencha commands can be run with the flag `-d`, you will see the full debug